explosion-mental/demwm/README.md

 - A beautiful looking config.h file (at least for my taste :)
 - Toggleable 'hide-vacant' patch, which enables alternative tags on toggle
 - Dynamic and static scratchpads
+- Centered title only if there is space left
-- Handles the status text just like dwmblocks, but without it. (see below)
+- Status text handling, like dwmblocks, but asynchronous. (see below)

 # Status text
 I've decided to integrate dwmblocks into dwm itself.